Exploring Nonlinear Pathway in Parameter Space for Machine Unlearning: Mode Connectivity Unlearning

 \subsection{Preliminaries and Notations}

-In the context of MU for image classification, we consider two distinct unlearning scenarios: \textbf{random data forgetting} and \textbf{class-wise forgetting}.
-In random data forgetting, a subset of training samples is randomly selected across all classes to form the forgetting data, with a predefined forget ratio (e.g., $10\%$).
-In class-wise forgetting, the training data belonging to a specific image class is designated (e.g., cat) as the forgetting data, effectively removing the influence of that class from the model.
-Let $\train_{train}$ be the full training dataset.
+In the context of MU for image classification, we consider two scenarios: \textbf{random data forgetting} and \textbf{class-wise forgetting}.
+In random data forgetting, a subset of training data is randomly selected to form the forgetting data.
+In class-wise forgetting, the training data belonging to a specific class is designated as forgetting data.
+Let $\train_{train}$ be the full training dataset and $\train_{v}$ be the validation dataset.
 We use $\train_f \in \train_{train}$ to denote the forgetting data and $\train_r = \train_{train} \setminus \train_f$ to denote the retaining data.
 The test data is denoted as $\train_t$.
 In the class-wise scenario, $\train_t = \train_{tr} \cup \train_{tf}$ where $\train_{tr}$ and $\train_{tf}$ are test-retaining data and test-forgetting data respectively.
-Given an original model $\bm{\theta}_o$ trained on $\train_{train}$, the goal of MU is to find an unlearning model $\bm{\theta}_u$ that behaves as if the forgetting data $\train_f$ had never been present during the training process.
+The objective of our work is to identify a pathway, where each point along the pathway corresponds to an unlearning model, denoted by $\bm{\theta}_u$.